mongodb/mongo-python-driver/doc/examples/uuid.rst

 ^^^^^^^^^^^^

-.. attention:: This UUID representation should be used by new applications or applications that are storing and/or loading UUIDs in MongoDB for the first time.
+.. attention:: This UUID representation should be used by new applications or applications that are encoding and/or decoding UUIDs in MongoDB for the first time.

 The :data:`~bson.binary.UuidRepresentation.STANDARD` representation
 enables cross-language compatibility by ensuring the same byte-ordering